Peer Life Coaches

 Release of "Interviews: My Decisions, My Career"

 At Science Tokyo, each undergraduate student will join a Department in their second year, and develop research plans and pursue studies at their affiliated laboratory starting in the third or fourth year.
 Every year, many students become concerned about which Department and laboratory they will belong to.
-Similarly, students
+Similarly, students will be urged to make choices regarding their career paths — selecting a field in which to specialize or whether to advance to a doctoral program or seek employment.

 - Vol. 1: President Kazuya Masu (Tokyo Tech alumnus)